 Leviticus 18:21-30 deals with Molech worship, which involved prostitution, bestiality and a form of infant sacrifice: the idol, being hollow, was actually a furnace.
 The infant was placed in a carrier and drawn through the idol—thus the odd phrase “pass through the fire to Molech” in some translations.
 The will of Molech was divined by the condition of the infant afterwards.
 The Bible, despite its detractors, is evenhanded in its treatment of the sexes, and yet female homosexuality is not mentioned here.
 If this is a sexual sin oddly placed out of context in the middle of a discussion of pagan worship, it is the only time in the entire Bible that a sexual sin is abominable—except for cult prostitution, which was an irregular religious practice.
 This is why Tamar, who deceived Judah by dressing up and playing the role of a prostitute, was not punished (Genesis 38:24-26).
 She was not a cult prostitute.
 As a result of her liaison with Judah, she gave birth to Perez, who is an ancestor of Jesus in Matthew 1:3 and in Luke 3:33.
 The Old Testament makes distinctions that are lost on us.

-The best explanation for those bound by the Jewish Law is that this is male cult prostitution, properly placed in an appropriate setting and rightly called an abomination.
-We cannot conclude that the prohibition of homosexual prostitution constitutes a prohibition of homosexuality any more than we can conclude that a prohibition of heterosexual prostitution constitutes a prohibition of all heterosexual behavior.
+Nevertheless, we cannot conclude that the prohibition of homosexual prostitution constitutes a prohibition of homosexuality any more than we can conclude that a prohibition of heterosexual prostitution constitutes a prohibition of all heterosexual behavior.

 The Origin and Purpose of Heterosexuality